Conversation in my office last week, between an awesome, magical, athletically gifted 12-year-old boy, his Mom and me.

 So many of the parents I have known and worked with tell me they are frustrated – with the schools, with their kids, with their families, and, with themselves - for wanting the best for their kids, wanting their kids to be happy, recognizing that they are different, and, feeling at a loss as to how to help their kids … and themselves … have an easier go of life.

-Some tips and tools from my therapy practice and from Access Consciousness® you can use to...
+Here are 5 tips and tools from my therapy practice and from Access Consciousness® you can use to create...